ypinhsuan/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-:warning: Boxes with the :warning: icon contain important information about how to keep your Tutor's Pet data safe.
+:warning: Boxes with the :warning: icon contain important information on how to keep your Tutor's Pet data safe.

 </div>

 --------------------------------------------------------------------------------------------------------------------

 ## Quick Start
-This section provides information on how to start using Tutor's Pet.
+This section provides information on how to quickly start using Tutor's Pet.

 ### Installing Tutor's Pet

 Here are a few steps to get you started on Tutor's Pet:

-1. Ensure you have **Java 11** or above installed in your Computer.
+1. Ensure you have **Java 11** or above installed in your computer.

-2. Download the latest version of **tutorspet** [here](https://github.com/AY2021S1-CS2103T-T10-4/tp/releases).
+1. Download the latest version of Tutor's Pet [here](https://github.com/AY2021S1-CS2103T-T10-4/tp/releases).

-3. Copy the file to the folder you want to use as the home folder for your Tutor's Pet.
+1. Copy the downloaded Tutor's Pet to a folder of your choosing.
+This shall be known as the home folder of your Tutor's Pet.

-4. Double-click the file to start the application.
+1. Double-click the file to start the application.
 An application similar to the one below should appear in a few seconds.<br>

    ![Ui](images/Ui.png)

 ### Using Tutor's Pet

-This section offers an overview of Tutor's Pet layout.
+This section offers an overview of the layout in Tutor's Pet.

-There are three main areas in Tutor's Pet:
+There are four main areas in Tutor's Pet:

+1. command box,

-1. A command box and result display box.
+1. result display box,

-2. A main viewing area.
+1. main viewing area,

-3. A utility area.
+1. utility area.

 The command box is the area for you to enter your commands.
 The result of each command would be shown in the result display box, which is located immediately below the command box.